cloudmobi/CloudmobiSSP/android-sdk.md

      * @param context  			context Activity or application context.
      * @param CTImageType  		the imageType you want(1.9:1 or 1:1)
      		(CTImageType.TYPE_19_TO_10 / CTImageType.TYPE_10_TO_10)
-     * @param isTest   			Use test advertisement or not
      * @param adListener  		Callback for the advertisement load process
      * @return				the object to get the elements
      */
     public static CTAdvanceNative getAdvanceNative(String slotId,
                                                    Context context,
-                                                   Boolean isTest,
                                                    CTImageType imageType,
                                                    CTAdEventListener adListener)